heikodam/Web-Analytics-and-KPIs-for-beginners-template/README.md

 [https://bolland.github.io/Web-Analytics-and-KPIs-for-beginners-template/2-google-tag-manager/index.html](https://bolland.github.io/Web-Analytics-and-KPIs-for-beginners-template/2-google-tag-manager/index.html)

-This folder builts upon the last two examples and implements **basic event tracking via 'datalayer.push'**.
+This folder builts upon the last two examples and shows implementation of **basic event tracking via 'datalayer.push'**.

+To make this work:

+-  Head over to [https://tagmanager.google.com/](Google Tag Manager) and create an account and container
+-  Install the container on all pages in the folder (`index.html` and `learn-more.html`) like described [https://support.google.com/tagmanager/answer/6103696?hl=en](here)
+-  Specify the events you want to track with `dataLayer.push()` in your code (examples in the files in this folder)
+-  Verify that events are sent from Website -> Tag Manager with GTM's **preview mode**
+-  Set up a **Google Analytics Pageview Tag** that is triggered on all pages
+-  Set up a **Google Analytics Event Tag** that is triggered by the events you define with `dataLayer.push()`in your code.
+-  Verify that events are sent from Tag Manager -> Google Analytics with GTM's **preview mode** or by looking at Google Analytics itself